ovebepari/ovebepari.github.io/_posts/2020-03-09-I-made-my-own-github-not-really.md

 GitHub is HUGE too, too many constrains, user authentication, inter-GitHub cloning-pushing, authentication of  push requests, merging data from various users, data compression and delivery over the network, I mean it is the peak for Computer Science and Software Engineering as far as I can imagine.
 I just wanted to know how `git` sent HTTP requests (if it was the case) to a server and how the server responded.
 So I didn't need to code awfully lot details.
 I just needed to respond to a Git CLI client's request and work accordingly.
 That's what I did.

 I used `python3 flask` on the backend.
-I ran a local web server with `python3 -m http.serve` and checked if I could detect any requests sent from the `Git CLI` with this command: `git clone http://0.0.0.0:8000`.
+I ran a local web server with `python3 -m http.server` and checked if I could detect any requests sent from the **Git server logs** with this command: `git clone http://0.0.0.0:8000`.
 And it did surprisingly.

 ![Gits HTTP Request to the Server](/post_images/2020/Mar/gits_http_request.png){:.center-image}

-And our Git CLI's HTTP request found on the CLI is `GET /info/refs?service=git-upload-pack HTTP/1.1`.
+And our Git CLI's HTTP request found on the **server log** is `GET /info/refs?service=git-upload-pack HTTP/1.1`.
 It's a GET request on the `/info/` directory possible inside `/.git/` directory.
 Everything is self-explanatory except that `git-upload-pack` keyword, what's that?
 Let's Google then.

 <center>A few days of goggling!</center><br>